oracle/terraform-provider-oci/website/docs/d/database_db_versions.html.markdown

 The following attributes are exported:

+* `is_latest_for_major_version` - True if this version of the Oracle Database software is the latest version for a release.
 * `supports_pdb` - True if this version of the Oracle Database software supports pluggable databases.
 * `version` - A valid Oracle Database version.